brukidm/ScryfallBulkPrice/README.md

 # ScryfallBulkPrice
-Python script that calculates total price of MTG card list based on Scryfall trends
+Python script that calculates the total price of MTG card list based on Scryfall trends

 Requirements:
 - requests